deansher/codrag/README.md

 2. **Indexing**
    - On first run, Cora performs an initial full index of each tracked repo (local or remote).
-   - Cora chunks source files using Tree-Sitter or fallback heuristics, then stores them in Weaviate.
+   - Cora chunks source files, optionally generates commentary, then stores them in Weaviate.

 3. **Query**
-   - Send a `POST /cora/query` request with an OpenAI-style `messages` array.
+   - Send a `POST /cora/query` request with an OpenAI-style `messages` array (and optionally `boostDirectives`).
-   - Cora retrieves top-matching chunks from Weaviate, possibly expands references, and returns them.
+   - Cora retrieves top-matching chunks from Weaviate, may expand to reference-related chunks, and returns them.

 4. **Real-Time Updates**
    - If you edit local repos, **Cojack** triggers `POST /cora/refresh`.